rodgersmahindi/myfinal-stackoverflowlite-project/Frontend/readme.md

 StackOverflow-Lite is a platform where people can ask questions and provide answers.

 ## Required Features
-    1. Users can access the landing page.
+    1. Users can access the home page.
-    2. Users can register and create an account and log in.
+    2. Users can register to create an account and log in.
     3. Users can view their profiles
     4. Users can ask questions.
     5. Users can delete the questions they post.